SDU-Little-River/docsify-fontsize/readme.md

 |--------------------|--------------------|
 | ![](img/img_4.png) | ![](img/img_5.png) |

-## 兼容性修复
+## compatibilityFix
-Fixed a bug,The [docsify-dark-switcher](https:github.comLIGMATVdocsify-dark-switcher) plugin was not compatible with night mode
+Fix a bug,The [docsify-dark-switcher](https:github.comLIGMATVdocsify-dark-switcher) plugin was not compatible with night mode

 | origin             | fixed              |
 |--------------------|--------------------|